top of page

 Cross Mound Trail

-It does not take long to walk the trail.
+It does not take long to walk the beautiful trail.
 After crossing the suspension bridge, the trail heads to the left.
 It then crosses a small footbridge.
 After that, the trail starts to have a noticeable incline.
 At the top, the Cross Mound is on your right.
 The trail continues to curve around the ridge in a loop.
 It connects back into the main trail where it descends back to the entrance.

 The trail is kept natural.
 It is often covered in leaves.
 During rainy periods it gets muddy and can be tricky to walk.